 If you are like me and love to document your travels in pictures and video, then you are probably wondering what type of photography gear you should bring with you to the Apostle Islands.
 Fear not, I have you covered.
-I have included a list of the essential photography gear that I would recommend bringing to the Apostle Islands for you to review below.
+I have included a list of the essential photography gear that I would recommend bringing to the Apostle Islands for you to review in my Apostle Islands Packing Guide below.

 The most important piece of camera gear you have to think about bringing to the Apostle Islands is your camera.
 Really, any camera will do, including the one on your phone.
 Just make sure you know how to use it before you head off on your trip.
 There are so many pretty things to photograph!

 If you are interested in filming your time in the Apostle Islands, I would strongly recommend getting a GoPro camera.
 They are small, easy to handle, can be fixed to a number of different accessories for easy shooting, and they are waterproof.